-The purpose of the Natural Science major it to give the student a broad background in the natural sciences, while still allowing the coverage of one field in some depth, both for the subject matter and problem solving methods.
+The purpose of the Natural Science major is to give the student a broad background in the natural sciences, while still allowing the coverage of one field in some depth, both for the subject matter and problem solving methods.
 Completion of the core requirements and the "secondary certification additions" will prepare those who are planning to teach in secondary schools.
 Completion of the core curriculum plus the professional science concentration will prepare students to enter most graduate programs in interdisciplinary biology.
 Those with other career or postgraduate goals should confer with an advisor about additional core work.

-Core umicu IUIII

-BI 115 Human Biology4 cr.
+BI 115 Human Biology

-BI 225 Botany
+BI 225 Botany 4 cr.

 BI 306 Biological Literature (3 cr.)

 - OR

 CH 306 Chemical Bibliography (3 cr.)

 CH 107 Introduction to Chemistry I 3 cr.

-CH 107L Introduction to Chemistry I Laboratory 1 cr.
+CH 107L Introduction to Chemistry I Laboratory1 cr.

-CH 108 Introduction to Chemistry II 3 cr.
+CH 108 Introduction to Chemistry II

 CH 108L Introduction to Chemistry II Laboratory 1 cr.

 MA 210 Calculus & Analytic Geometry I 3 cr.

 MA 211 Calculus & Analytic Geometry II 3 cr.

-NS 401 Natural Science Colloquium
+NS 401 Natural Science Seminar

-PY 205 Introduction to Physics I 5 cr.
+PY 205 Introduction to Physics I

-PY 206 Introduction to Physics II 5 cr.
+PY 206 Introduction to Physics II5 cr.

-Concer